 What is Linux network monitoring?

 Network monitoring for Linux is not vastly different from any other operating system.
 The metrics that are collected are the same, but the methods to collect them differ.
-As is traditional for Linux systems, a good number of CLI applications are available for free to do some network monitoring tasks.
-These are basic tools, which cannot replace a fully-fledged network monitoring software that supports infinitely more devices, checks, and operating systems.
+As is traditional for Linux systems, a good number of CLI applications are available for free to enable some network monitoring tasks.
+These are basic tools, which cannot replace full-fledged network monitoring software that supports infinitely more devices, checks, and operating systems.

-Most of these small Linux network tools are the base for many larger ones, and suitable for quick checks or automation of specific monitoring duties in absence of a more complete monitoring solution.
-Especially in small networks or as the first steps in troubleshooting, basic monitoring Linux tools can give initial insights.
+Most of these small Linux network tools serve as the foundation for many larger ones, and are suitable for quick checks or automation of specific monitoring duties in absence of a more complete monitoring solution.
+Especially in small networks or as the first steps in troubleshooting, basic Linux monitoring tools can give initial insights.

 How to monitor network traffic on Linux hosts?

 Another route for network traffic monitoring on Linux is a packet sniffer.
-It is a complete solution as it grabs all packets, but it is both time and resource-consuming, and not the most user-friendly one.
+It is a complete solution as it grabs all packets, but it is both time- and resource-consuming, and not the most user-friendly option.

 Basic tools for Linux network monitoring